 Margaret was born on 14th January 1917 in the shadow of the Parish Church and grew up in Gosditch Street.
 She attended the Grammar School in a Class of the late 1920s and on leaving became a teacher before attending a missionary training college.

 Margaret became a missionary being posted to Egypt and returning to Cirencester in 1969 fluent in both Arabic and French.
 She was long serving member of Cirencester Baptist Church and often played the organ during services.
 Margaret lived in the Watermoor Road almshouses.
 Many congratulations Margaret!
 Sadly, Margaret passed away on 11th January 2018.

 John, who is an Old Grammarian, is one of two new columnists on The Wilts & Gloucestershire Standard.

 Incidentally, The Standard, which has been based in Dyer Street for 114 years, has moved to Stroud.

 During 2016, during a special ceremony at Syde, the Gloucestershire High Sheriff, the Countess Bathurst, presented Malcolm with the High Sheriff’s Certificate (the first she had awarded), in recognition of ‘his great and valuable service to the community’.

 As Chairman of the Gloucestershire National Farmer’s Union in 1989 he saw at first hand the changes that were taking place in farming.
-Importantly he recognised the problems these brought to the farming community who then had little chance of being able to discuss their difficulties and worries with people in a position to properly equipped to advise them.
+Importantly he recognised the problems these brought to the farming community who had little chance of being able to discuss their difficulties and worries with people in a position properly equipped to advise them.
 Malcolm recruited a group of farmers to bring their special talents to the task of helping farming communities.

 This led to similar groups being formed nationwide under the umbrella of the Farm Community Network supported by other charities and is there to help and advise members of the farming community.